 The Physical Therapy assessment and treatment generally requires access to the area of concern so please wear loose, comfortable clothing that does not restrict your movement.
 If you wish to bring a change of clothes, a T-shirt (or a singlet for neck and shoulder problems) and shorts are advisable.
 If your injury involves running, please bring your running shoes.

 How many sessions will I need?

 The number sessions of physical therapy depends upon the injury, chronicity of the issue, execution of home treatment, as well as the individual.
 Each treatment plan is specifically tailored and an estimate of how many sessions you may need will be determined following the Initial Assessment.
 Your progress will be regularly checked throughout the course of your treatment to ensure progress is being made at all times.

-You would be helpful for you to arrive 5-10 minutes prior to your appointment time.
+It would be helpful for you to arrive 5-10 minutes prior to your appointment time.
 Sometimes we are running ahead of schedule (yes, it can happen in medicine) and we can start a bit early.
-Also, we try to be on time as well to honor your time and commitment
+Also, we try to be on time to honor your time and commitment

 Missed appointments are an inconvenience to the clinic and our other patients (we have a long list of people waiting to get an appointment at all times), and generally means that you will require more treatment to recover and result in a charge.

 People who repeatedly miss or reschedule appointments will regretfully be discontinued from physical therapy care.

 PEAK Physical Therapy & Sports Rehabilitation accepts Cash, Check, Credit Cards (Visa/Mastercard/Discover) for co-pays, co-insurances, bills and any services not covered by insurance.

 As a courtesy, insurance claims are billed directly to the insurer and secondary provided all of the necessary documentation is completed.
 The gap fee for each treatment session can be paid by any of the previously outlined methods.